Looking for a way to make your resin pendants look unique? Try these mixed media methods to give your next resin pendants a unique flair!

-Because it’s hard to get an exact fit inside the bezels, I painted the bezel base with ICE resin luster in Pacific Ocean.
+Because it’s hard to get an exact fit inside the bezels, I painted the bezel base.
 This will make any blank spaces around the edges or holes in the resin sheet harder to notice if the background is another color than silver.

 Allow drying for 30 minutes before going on to the next step.

 Mix a small batch of Amazing clear cast epoxy.
 Dab a small amount in the base of the resin bezel and push around to coat.
 The resin is serving as a glue in this step.

 Note: Put less resin in the bezel than you think you need.
 It doesn’t take much and will keep you from cleaning up spills later.

 Placing the pendants on a drying mat is helpful because the open spaces allow room for the bail, letting the pendants lie flat.